JuliaGeodynamics/JustPIC.jl/docs/paper/paper.md

 const backend = _3D.CPUBackend
 ```

-Define model size and grids
+Define model size and grids of the vertices and centers of the cells forming the discretized domain:
 ```julia
 # define the model domain
 n  = 64             # number of nodes